acapro/Spina-Contact-Forms/README.md

 theme.plugins = ['ContactForm']
 ```

-Copy and run the migrations
+Copy and run the migrations, make sure to do this when upgrading as well, since new migragtions could be added.
 ```bash
 rake spina_contact_forms_engine:install:migrations
 rake db:migrate